Costa Rica Volcanoes, Rainforests & Beaches Costa Rica

 5

-No visit to La Fortuna is complete without experiencing the Arenal Volcano National Park.
+No visit to La Fortuna is complete without exploring Arenal Volcano National Park.
+Rising 5,358 ft (1,633 m), Arenal Volcano is one of the country’s most iconic.

 Day